CME & MOC Registration Instructions

 Please contact your certifying organization for clarification on credit eligibility.

-Approved by the Professional Educator Standards Board (PESB) and may provide continuing education hours (clock hours) beginning October 1, 2021, through September 30, 2022.
+Approved by the Professional Educator Standards Board (PESB) and may provide continuing education hours (clock hours) beginning April 17, 2024 through April 16, 2025.

 ABIM MOC Recognition Statement:

-Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 18.75 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the University of Washington School of Medicine’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-ACPE Accreditation
+ACPE Accreditation:

 The Washington State Pharmacy Association is accredited by the Accreditation Council for Pharmacy Education as a Provider of continuing pharmacy education.